Peyman-Borhani/Dash-Maxima/README.md

-## a set of different ui related testing for projects.
+## A Dashboard Showcase + Hot Libs template set on Svelte5 Runes

-- To test and compare different UIs.
+- To test and compare various UI Libs
-- To see how they work in a unified matter in svelte 5
+- Made them work together with svelte 5 runes.
-- Runed - Shadcn-svelte - BitsUI - Formsnap - Unplugin-icons
+- Libs: Shadcn-svelte - BitsUI - Formsnap - Unplugin-icons - Runed.
+- Compared to Shadcn Dashboard: UI, design, functions, reusabile and interactive.
+- A preview free to use showcase, improved compared to original version, yet a custom complete solution can be better.
+- You may order specific, reusable, and interactive components for your use-case, connecting to your business functions and Data.
+---

-## Creating a project
+## Creating the project

-Download the repo, do the settings and `pnpm install` That's it, the rest is Svelte.dev guide...
+Download the repo, setup or modify as needed (Shadcn, icons...), then: `pnpm install` - `pnpm dev`

+That's it, the rest is Svelte.dev guide...

 ```bash